 - Greasy Spoon: Greasy Gert's Gas 'n' Grub, a truck stop that appears in some of his tales.

-- Henpecked Husband: He occasionally depicts himself as one of these.
+- Henpecked Husband: He often depicts himself as one of these.

 - Honest John's Dealership: Henry P. Grogan's War Surplus.

 - Horrible Camping Trip: Several examples over the years, one of the more memorable being "the Big Trip" he did as a youth through the mountains with a friend who was fictionalized as Retch Sweeny; they ended up with nothing to eat but instant chicken-noodle mix, and suffered through a midnight lightning strike.

 - Known Only by Their Nickname: "Rancid" is probably not the name its owner was given at birth.

 - Lame Comeback: "I, The Hunted" includes this exchange from his childhood:"We'll see about that, you puny little rat!"
 Skragg snarled.

 "Yeah, and you got dandruff!"
 I retorted.
 I made a mental note to work on my repertoire of insults.
 Dandruff, for pity's sake.